Asian stocks rise on possible US-China talks amid tensions

-Asian markets were mostly higher on Thursday after a report that the U.S. had proposed a new round of trade negotiations with China quelled fears that a dispute between the world's two largest economies was spiraling out of control.
+Asian markets were mostly higher Thursday after a report that the U.S. proposed a new round of trade negotiations with China quelled fears that a dispute between the world's two largest economies was spiraling out of control.

 Continue Reading Below

 US-CHINA RELATIONS: According to the Wall Street Journal, U.S. officials recently proposed a new round of trade negotiations with China.
-These would give the Chinese government another chance to address U.S. concerns before the Trump administration imposes bigger tariffs on goods imported from China, the report said.
+That would give the Chinese government another chance to address U.S. concerns before the Trump administration imposes bigger tariffs on goods imported from China, the report said.
 The two countries have already placed new taxes on $50 billion in imports, and the U.S. is threatening higher tariffs on $200 billion in goods and possibly more.
 China has vowed to retaliate and has put off accepting license applications from American companies hoping to operate in the country.
 It has also requested to be allowed to impose sanctions against the United States for failing to abide by a World Trade Organization ruling on anti-dumping measures.
-The case, which was recently taken up by WTO's dispute settlement body, centers on U.S. trade limits on Chinese products that the U.S. says are sold below market value.
-These include steel, coated paper, off-road tires, solar cells and diamond saw blades.
+The case centers on U.S. trade limits on Chinese products that the U.S. says are sold below market value.

 ANALYST'S TAKE: "The shifting of the balance of trade negotiations away from the U.S. and towards the rest of the world and particularly China is starting to pull up markets," Michael McCarthy, chief market strategist at CMC Markets in Sydney, said in an interview.

 NEW iPHONE: Apple unveiled new iPhones with larger screens on Wednesday.
 The company also said new Apple Watches will have larger screens and new health-monitoring features.
 Its stocks, which tend to trade lower on the days it announces new products, fell 1.2 percent to $221.07 on Wednesday.
-Apple is up 31 percent in 2018, however.
+Apple is up 31 percent in 2018.

 Advertisement